-Through innovative local clean energy projects including hydro, solar and battery storage, and through the procurement of additional carbon-free electric supply, HG&E consistently maintains an electric portfolio that is comprised of a high percent of renewable and carbon free electricity.
+Through innovative local clean energy projects including hydro, solar and battery storage, and through the procurement of additional carbon-free electric supply, HG&E consistently maintains an electric portfolio that is comprised of renewable and carbon free electricity.
 The Holyoke Dam and canal system alone, acquired in 2001, can produce on average 65% of the city's electrical power.
-HG&E's electric mix far exceeds the Commonwealth's renewable portfolio standard requirements for independently operated utilities.
 HG&E takes its social and community responsibilities very seriously, offering customers some of the lowest utility rates in the Commonwealth.
 In addition, HG&E is available to help customers with budget billing, payment plans, connections to fuel assistance, and energy efficiency opportunities.